bowen-bao/Concurrent-Flight-Search/README.md

 * generate.py takes cities.json as an input to create a map and query file based on the number of requests.
 * cities.json is a JSON file of a list of all the cities in the world.
 It was taken from https://github.com/lutangar/cities.json/blob/master/cities.json

-To run the program in Python, go into the generate folder, then run:
+To run the program in Python, **go into the generate folder**, then run:

 **$ python generate.py cities.json maps250.txt queries250.txt 250** -- Generates 250 queries